Estimated reading time: 17 minutes

 These facts add to the symbolism of the Lotus in cultures and religions throughout history.

-Lotus and its Interpretation in Major Religions
+Lotus and Its Interpretation in Major Religions

 It’s common to observe the lotus’ prominence in Asia.
-Not only therapeutically but socially and religiously.
+Not only therapeutically, but socially and religiously.

 Spiritual enlightenment in Buddhism through the Lotus